d3/d3-format/README.md

 [​[fill]align][sign][symbol][0][width][,][.precision][type]
 ```

 The *fill* can be any character.
-The presence of a fill character is signaled by the character following it, which must be one of the *align* options.
+The presence of a fill character is signaled by the *align* character following it, which must be one of the following:

-The *align* can be:

 * `>` - Forces the field to be right-aligned within the available space.
 (Default behavior).
 * `<` - Forces the field to be left-aligned within the available space.